 Rarely, an acute attack can cause death.
 If death does occur, it is usually because either the heart stops beating due to a cardiac arrhythmia (as mentioned above) or the breathing muscles are affected, meaning the affected person has to be ventilated.
 If someone is ventilated for a long time there is then a risk that they develop pneumonia.

-In a small minority of people, chronic (long-term) high blood pressure or chronic renal (kidney) failure can develop because of repeated acute attacks.
+In a small minority of people, long-term (chronic) high blood pressure or chronic kidney disease can develop because of repeated acute attacks.
 Chronic liver damage can also, rarely, occur.

 This type of porphyria mainly affects the skin, causing skin rashes and other problems.
 The excess porphyrins that build up can interact with light, making the skin light-sensitive.
 There are various different types which can produce slightly different symptoms.